fullstackhero/dotnet-starter-kit/README.md

 ```
 ### Forking the Repository

-You would probably need to take this approach if you want to keep your source code upto date with the latest changes.
+You would probably need to take this approach if you want to keep your source code updated with the latest changes.
 To get started based on this repository, you need to get a copy locally.
 You have three options: fork, clone, or download.

 - Make a fork of this repository in your Github account.
-- Create your new `dotnet-webapi-boilerplate` personal project by cloning the forked repository on your personal github.
+- Create your new `dotnet-webapi-boilerplate` personal project by cloning the forked repository on your personal GitHub account.
 - Setup an upstream remote on your personal project pointing to your forked repository using command `git remote add upstream https://github.com/{githubuseraccount}/dotnet-webapi-boilerplate` and `git remote set-url --push upstream DISABLE`

 For step by step instructions, [follow this](https://discord.com/channels/878181478972928011/892573122186838046/933513103688224838) and [this](https://gist.github.com/0xjac/85097472043b697ab57ba1b1c7530274).